h0vhannes/Symba/README.md

 Everytime you want to update your project from SVC just run ```sudo sh scripts/update.sh```.
 It will automaticaly pull your project and run deployment commands.
 You are free to make changes in this script to extend update functionality.

+Important
+===
+* Symba assumes that you have only **one project** on a **single server**.
+Of course you can change it as you want, to fit your requirements.
+* Do not execute update.sh script on your local machine, id can accidentally revert all your changes.